benyanke/GrandOrguePi/README.md

 -------------

 There are a number of things which are not required for Grand Orgue to work, but are reccomended:
-* Run "sudo raspi-config" and ensure that audio is forced through the soundcard, not the HDMI..
+* Run "sudo raspi-config" and ensure that audio is forced through the soundcard, not the HDMI.